Syllabus

 Participation

 Students are expected to attend and contribute regularly in class.
-This means answering questions in class, participating in discussions, and helping other students.
+This means answering questions in class, participating in discussions and other in-class activities, and helping other students.

 Foreseeable absences should be discussed with the instructor ahead of time.